 - Lightweight for stability shoe

 - May not offer enough cushioning, especially for heavier runners

 It has a nice, high drop and plenty of cushioning.
 There is enough support to runners who overpronate.
-On top of that, the flywire cables give your arches additional support.
+On top of that, the flywire cables keeps the upper secure and supported.